Reading and Phonics

 The Reading Scheme books that we use at Our Lady’s School are carefully selected to provide opportunities for reading interesting and engaging texts from a wide range of genres.
 They are carefully structured into Book Bands which are organised according to reading age.
 Our Reading Scheme books are drawn from a range of sources, such as Oxford Reading Tree, Treetops (Oxford University Press), Project X, Sunshine Spirals, PM and Collins Big Cat.
 These are usually used for reading at home, but are also used for individual reading in school, particularly where a child is working below the expected level for their age.
 This may be done with the class teacher, a teaching assistant or a parent volunteer.

 Our curriculum also ensures that each class has the opportunity to visit our School Library once a week, and children are able to borrow books using the ‘Junior Librarian’ system, an interactive software package which tracks reading progress.
 Our Library is a valued reading environment, which is maintained by our Year 6 Librarians.
 Our well-resourced Library also houses a range of story sacks and puppets, which are used to develop oral story-telling alongside the teaching of reading.
 We have recently purchased a set of Kindles to engage and motivate reluctant readers, especially boys.

 We work with Book Trust, an organisation which provide book packs and teaching resources to encourage wider reading, and support creative thinking and development to inspire a love of books.
-Time to Read and The Ant Club are two of their initiatives.
-Time to Read provides every four-year old with a free book to enjoy and share at home.
+Time to Read is one of their initiatives, and it provides every four-year old with a free book to enjoy and share at home.

 We have links with our local library in Edgeley, and our children visit throughout the year.
 Many children also participate in the annual Summer Reading Challenge.